SoftwareMaintenanceEvolution/tutorial-1-jiaoliao66/README.md

 Hi!
 I'm XiaoYan Zhou, a student in the Framework-Based Software Design and Development course.
 I [expect to learn a lot about modern software maintenance practices and how to work with legacy systems].

+- **Fun fact**: I enjoy photography and exploring new technologies.
+- **Course expectations**: To gain hands-on experience in maintaining and evolving software.
+-
 ![My Image](https://github.com/SoftwareMaintenanceEvolution/tutorial-1-jiaoliao66/blob/profile-upload/pro.jpg?raw=true)

 ## GitHub Profile